 Q. Your work often has a dreamlike quality, does it derive from your personal dreams or imagination?

 A. Faces, especially eyes in abundance were something I often saw vividly in my dreams as a child.
 This dream was repetitive.
 It was eerie, but it became comforting as time went on.
-They would appear to show the world almost as if it were stuck in a time lapse, which provoked my interest in the concept of time.
+They would appear to show the world almost as if it were stuck in a time-lapse, which provoked my interest in the concept of time.
 I like to convey the subjects as if they are in a constant battle against time, always fleeting.

 Q. What would you like your work to evoke in the viewer?

 A. I would like my work to evoke a sense of mystery and curiosity.
 I do not want to create art that looks aesthetically pleasing.
 I create my concepts so that every single person who observes my work is able to interpret it in whatever way they want.
 For example, I may paint an eye that shows general signs of “happiness”.
-Perhaps through the way the eyebrows are positioned, or the way the corners of the eye is crinkled.
+Perhaps through the way the eyebrows are positioned, or the way the corner of the eye is crinkled.
 Yet there are always people who surprise you.
 They might comment on that particular image saying, “I think this person is enduring internal suffering and everything is not what it appears to be”.
 That is what I want to evoke in the viewer.
 The curiosity to interpret the pieces as they see fit.

 Q. How do you feel about the increased accessibility that comes with selling art online?
 Has it influenced your life as an artist?